Miami Truck Accident Attorneys

 - Inspection, repair, and maintenance of the vehicle (Part 396)

 It is absolutely critical that any attorney dealing with a trucking case know these regulations.
-Otherwise, the attorney may not ask crucial questions at deposition that will show that the driver, and more importantly the company, failed to abide by federal regulations that were specifically put in place to keep the roadways safe.
+Otherwise, the lawyer may not ask crucial questions at deposition that will show that the driver, and more importantly the company, failed to abide by federal regulations that were specifically put in place to keep the roadways safe.

-Common Causes of Truck Accidents
+Common Causes of Truck Accidents in Miami, Florida

 When discussing truck accidents, it is not uncommon for us to see them caused by a negligent driver or careless truck companies and operators.